Retirement Living Hub

 Funding Options for Memory Care:

 • Private Pay: Most families primarily fund Memory Care through private savings, investments, or the sale of assets.
-This remains the most common payment method.
+This remains the most common payment method, so factor it into your long-term financial planning.

 • Medicaid: Medicaid, a joint federal and state program, provides healthcare coverage for low-income individuals.
 While Medicaid generally does not cover room and board in Memory Care, it may cover the care services component for eligible individuals in facilities that accept Medicaid waivers.
-Eligibility requirements are strict and vary by state.
+Eligibility requirements are strict and vary by state, so you’ll need to do your homework here.

 • Bridge Loans: Some financial institutions offer bridge loans specifically designed for seniors awaiting other funding sources, such as veterans benefits or the sale of a home.
-These are short-term solutions to cover immediate costs.
+These are short-term solutions to cover immediate costs, but like any loan, understand the terms before you sign.

 A man seen from over his shoulder talking with a compassionate female doctor.